ietf-scitt/charter/ietf-scitt-charter.md

 Program of Work
 ===============

 The main deliverables defined by this program of work provide a guideline for milestones that are in scope of the WG charter.
-Documents produced by the working group will address one or more of the the following main deliverables:
+Documents produced by the working group will address one or more of the following main deliverables:

 ## Architectural Model: Actors, Interactions, Terminology